jkfaris94/jkfaris94/README.md

-# HTML Forms Lesson
 # Description
-This project is simply to build an email form
+This project is a personal training website with calorie calculator

 # Author
 Name: John Faris